Strategic Account Planning Template for Dev Agencies

 Most account plans are ignored the moment you send them.
 You put together a structured overview: scope, roadmap, next steps.
 Your client sponsor says they will share it internally.
 Three months later, you are blindsided by an RFP, and you find out they have been running a vendor consolidation project for the past six months.
 Your plan was never opened.

-The problem is not effort.
-It is frame.
+The frame is wrong.
 A plan built around your goals, your upsell roadmap, your revenue targets is a plan built for you.
 Clients do not read those.
 They are already running their own agenda: in-housing initiatives, budget reallocations, headcount freezes.
 You are just not in the room when those decisions get made.

 Why static account plans fail